8 Best Vegan Cookbooks for Beginners

 • thai red curry

-Still, a really good book with tasty vegan recipes to have on your shelf!
+This might be a bit of an irritation, but it’s still a really good book with tasty vegan recipes to have on your shelf!

 Here are some suggestions from Vegan Mum on how to veganise recipes: